ianrenton/ianrenton.com/projects/planesailing-portable/index.markdown

 A number of future enhancements are being considered for the project to overcome its current limitations.

+### Improved RTL-SDR Mounting

+The RTL-SDR is still held on by a cable tie in the current prototype.
+With the ability to precisely cut perspex or 3D print, a bracket could be fashioned to hold the dongle securely.

 ### 4G & GPS

 To overcome the system's current reliance on household WiFi or phone tethering, a [4G HAT](https://thepihut.com/products/4g-phat-for-raspberry-pi-lte-cat-4-3g-2g-with-gnss-positioning) could be added.
 This relies on PoGo pins underneath the Pi Zero rather than being a true "HAT", which means it would have to take the place of the USB hub.
 Luckily, the 4G HAT identified does have an end-mounted USB A socket, so it's an easy replacement!